carinemores/ecoliCPS/README.md

 ## 1. Installation Instructions and Dependencies
-This project requires the installation of the following bioinformatics tools: Guppy v6.4.6, bbmap v38.87, Flye v2.9 and Pilon v1.23.
+The followig bioinformatic tools were required to generated the presented genomes: Guppy v6.4.6, bbmap v38.87, Flye v2.9, Pilon v1.23, BWA v0.7.17 and SAMtools v1.9.
+Below you can find instructions on how to download each of them and its dependencies.

 ### bbmap v38.87
-bbmap can also be installed via conda:
+bbmap can be installed via conda:
 ```
 conda install -c bioconda bbmap
 ```